Chouser/gryphonport/readme.md

 # GryphonPorT

-An exploration of openai.com's ChatGPT API to build, populate, and explore a text-adventure world.
+Using openai.com's ChatGPT API to build, populate, and explore a text-adventure world.

-It's isn't really a game or playable yet, but some of the machinery is starting to work.
+This isn't really a game or playable yet, but some of the machinery is starting to work.

 ## Example "gameplay" so far: